 • Duration: 16 days from the UK

-Castles, temples, mountains and tea ceremonies - all the must-see sights and cultural experiences in the Land of the Rising Sun.
+Castles, temples, mountains and tea ceremonies - all the must-see sights and cultural experiences on this immersive guided tour of Japan.

 Highlights